RobertHolderIII/mathhelp/README.md

 # mathhelp

-As part of helping out in Facebook's [Math Help group](https://www.facebook.com/groups/mathhelp/), occassionally there is a good reason to write code!
+As part of helping out in Facebook's [Math Help group](https://www.facebook.com/groups/mathhelp/), occasionally there is a good reason to write code!